leejs0620/T-cell_and_glial_pathology_in_PD/README.md

 ```
 Optional requirements for GPU accelerated computing

--- Please make sure that your installation(NVIDIA driver, CUDA) is appropriate for your hardware and check if you have a GPU available.
+-- Please ensure that your installation(NVIDIA driver, CUDA) is appropriate for your hardware and check if the GPUs are available.
 ```bash
 CUDA: 11.1
 TensorFlow: 1.15.4